telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/ajax-binding.md

             }

     > **Important**
-    >
-    > The `ToDataSourceResult()` method will page, sort, filter, and group the collection that is passed to it.
-If this collection is already paged, the method returns an empty result.
-To perform the data operations manually, use [custom binding]({% slug custombinding_grid_aspnetmvc %}) instead.
+    > * The `ToDataSourceResult()` method will page, sort, filter, and group the collection that is passed to it.
+If this collection is already paged, the method returns
-    >
-    > As of the Kendo UI R1 2017 SP1 release, you can use the `ToDataSourceResultAsync` extension method to provide the asynchronous functionality of `ToDataSourceResult` by leveraging the `async` and `await` features of the .NET Framework.
+    > * As of the Kendo UI R1 2017 SP1 release, you can use the `ToDataSourceResultAsync` extension method to provide the asynchronous functionality of `ToDataSourceResult` by leveraging the `async` and `await` features of the .NET Framework.

     The following example demonstrates how to implement the `ToDataSourceResultAsync` extension method in your project.